-Matthew’s previous credits with TSF include Macebth, Noises Off, The Book of Luke, Hamlet, The Beaux Strategem, Love’s Labour’s Lost, Romeo & Juliet, Tartuffe, and A Christmas Carol: Radio Play.
+Matthew’s previous credits with TSF include Twelfth Night, A Midsummer Night's Dream, Noises Off, The Book of Luke, The Beaux Strategem, Love’s Labour’s Lost, Romeo & Juliet, Tartuffe, A Christmas Carol Radio Play, and the title roles in Macbeth and Hamlet.
 Regional credits include The Guthrie Theater in Minneapolis; Denver Center Theatre Company; three seasons with the Delaware REP; six seasons with the Shakespeare Theatre of New Jersey; a National Tour of Classics! with Chamber Theatre Productions of Boston; and the Richmond Shepard Theatre in New York City.
 Matthew holds a Master of Fine Arts degree in acting from the University of Delaware’s Professional Theatre Training Program and is a graduate of the American Musical and Dramatic Academy in New York City.